Universal Credit explained

 Big changes if you rent your home

 If you rent your home and you rely on help to pay your rent, there will be big changes under Universal Credit.
-You may have received housing benefit from the Council, but for most people this will stop and any help you might be entitled to will be paid directly to you via universal credit.
+You may have received housing benefit us, but for most people this will stop and any help you might be entitled to will be paid directly to you via universal credit.
 It will be up to you to pay your rent to your landlord yourself.
 If you don’t, you may run into problems with rent arrears.

 If you’re a Hackney Council tenant